 - Seems to be a "thrill seeker" and can be dangerous at times

 How can you help a child with sensory processing disorder?

 If your child struggles with sensory processing, Brain Balance can help.
 The Brain Balance Program® offers a non-medical, whole-child approach through physical development, cognitive exercises, sensory engagement, and nutritional guidance.
 You and your child will have a customized plan developed that targets the specific areas your child needs to improve their quality of life.
-With a dedicated coach and access to a registered dietician, families have the support they need to find a better path forward.
+With a dedicated coach and access to a nutrition coach, families have the support they need to find a better path forward.
 Families don’t need to struggle.
 There are ways to help children with SPD process sensory input and improve their everyday functioning.
 You can learn more through our recorded webinar "Sensory Processing Struggles: What's Happening in the Brain".